aybehrouz/argennon/md/avm.md

 Every code area will be divided into blocks and every block will be stored in the DB with `applicationID|blockID` as its key.
 Like heap pages, nodes keep a cache of code area blocks.

-*Unlike heap pages, the AVM is not aware of different blocks of the code area.*
+*Unlike heap pages, the AVM is not aware of different blocks of code area.*

 Transactions
 ------------